JiaoLaboratory/CRAQ_data/README.md

 A.oxysepala_DLE-1_optical.cmap: The information of assembled Bionano optical DLE-1 consensus maps (.cmap) of A.oxysepala for detecting and validating potentail problematic contigs.
 We in silico digested the initial draft contigs of A.oxysepala using the same restriction enzyme DLE-1 ('CTTAAG') to produce genomic maps.

 Raw_sequencing_Illumina_PacBio_HiC.link: An address that links all of the raw sequencing data used in this project, including the raw PacBio CLR long-reads, the Illumina PE-reads, and Hi-C data.
+These sequencing data have also been submitted to the National Center for Biotechnology Information (NCBI) under the BioProject Accession: PRJNA636213.